joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6521789/2025/07/29/caris-levert-pistons-michigan-jb-bickerstaff/

 **Giants keep coming up short, lose to Pirates in pitcher Carson Whisenhunt's debut**\
-`Whisenhunt showed something in his major league debut Monday night but there was nothing festive about a 10th loss in 12 games.`\
+`Whisenhunt showed something in his major-league debut Monday night but there was nothing festive about a 10th loss in 12 games.`\
 https://nytimes.com/athletic/6522039/2025/07/29/giants-pirates-carson-whisenhunt-debut/

 **Blackhawks fan survey: Your thoughts on rebuild, direction, CHSN, more**\